TypeChecked/alphabet-soup/alphabet-soup-docs/src/main/tut/index.md

 ### Typelevel Transformations

-Alphabet Soup is a library that will generate mappings between data-structures for you, automatically.
+Alphabet Soup is a boilerplate-reduction library that will generate mappings between data-structures for you, automatically.

 The order of types in a tuple or case class should not matter, just the type itself, if all the types are unique: